 First we estimated a graphical LASSO network (tuning parameter gamma was set to .5 to generate a sparser network) for the high and low mental health groups separately.
 Figure 1 presents a visualisation of both networks.
 In the low mental health network, each node is connected to two or more other nodes; negative and positive biases are negatively associated; and, the strongest edges connect memory biases with social interpretation biases.
 In contrast, the high mental health network is substantially less interconnected compared to the low mental health network with only three retained edges compared to eleven.
 In the high mental health network, no negative relationships were retained between the positive and negative cognitive biases.
 Additionally, the edges retained in both networks appear weaker in the high mental health group.
 To formally compare the global strength of each network (the sum of edge strengths in the network) we used the NCT function from the NetworkComparisonTest package (van Borkulo et al., 2016).
 We ran 1000 iterations resampling from the networks.
 The low-MH network (global strength = 1.70) was more strongly connected overall than the high-MH network (global strength = 0.37), and this difference was statistically significant, p = .016.

-It is possible that low connectivity in the high-MH could be caused by low variance.
+It is possible that low connectivity in the high-MH group could be caused by low variance.
 We ran Brown-Forsythe tests for equality of variances for each bias to compare the high and low group.
 For all variables, the high-MH group had significantly less variance (all p values < .05).
 While significant, the differences are small.
 For example, positive interpretation bias for social scenarios had variances of 0.38 and 0.33 for the low-MH and high-MH groups, respectively.
 It is unlikely that a lack of variance entirely explains the low connectivity in the high-MH group.

 (#fig:unnamed-chunk-1)Graphical LASSO Networks.
 The left and right panels present the graphical LASSO network from the low mental health group and the high mental health group, respectively.
 Each node represents a cognitive bias measure and each edge represents the (partial) correlation between the nodes it connects, after controlling for all other variables in the network.
 Thicker edges represent stronger associations.
 Blue edges indicate positive relationships, whereas red edges indicate negative relationships.
 Note.
 IB_S_Pos = Social Positive Interpretation Bias; IB_S_Neg = Social Negative Interpretation Bias; IB_N_Pos = Non-Social Negative Interpretation Bias; IB_N_Neg = Non-Social; MB_Pos = positive memory bias; MB_Neg = negative memory bias.